deomorxsy/eulab-poc/README.md

 ## Lab setup

+Combine a kernel bzImage and a initramfs ramdisk and boot it into QEMU.
+For actual boot into a machine, create a bootloader.

 Use cases:
 1. To get Dockerfile and build context in separate directories, use compose.
 2. To tinker with the builds, use any OCI container runtime